After a new Community Treasures exhibit opened at the the Museum of Surrey, the museum has followed up with a virtual tour online.

 “I’m really impressed with how the simulator works,” Gibbs previously told the Cloverdale Reporter.
 “The picture is crystal clear and it really gives you a feel for driving down the tracks.
 There are also bells and whistles that kids will get a kick out of playing with.”

-A link to the Heritage Rail virtual tour can be found by visiting the museum’s website and searching under “Community Treasures”.
+A link to the Heritage Rail virtual tour can be found by visiting the museum’s website and searching under “Community Treasures”, or by clicking here.

 Virtual tours from past exhibits can be found on the museum’s website as well.

 Train Days at the Museum is a separate event that will run June 25-26 and will be focused just on kids.